 In this article, we’ll cover some of the ways that you can know whether your dog is overweight and how the right nutrition and exercise could mean more years with your furry friend!

-In general, how can you tell if your dog is overweight?
+How can you tell if your dog is overweight?

-- Your dog’s activity levels.
-Dogs who are overweight may struggle to accomplish daily tasks such as lay down and get up.
+- Your dog’s activity levels: Dogs who are overweight may struggle to accomplish daily tasks such as lay down and get up.
 They may also tire quickly while playing or exercising or show signs of laboured breathing.
 Again, breed, personality, and other medical issues could offer alternative explanations.
 But, when paired with the other indications on the list, lethargy is often a sign of unhealthy weight gain.

+Checking their Body Condition Score (BCS) will help you determine if they’re underweight, overweight, or at an ideal weight.
 If your pup fits one or more of these categories, it’s a good idea to get them fully assessed by a vet.

-All dogs can benefit from living at a healthy weight, but some are more vulnerable to unhealthy weight gain than others.
+Yes, some pups are more likely to stack on kilos.
 Here are a few factors that can increase your dog’s risk of being overweight:

-- Desexing.
-While there are many benefits to desexing your dog, it does typically increase the risk for unhealthy weight gain.
+- Desexing: While there are many benefits to desexing your dog, it does typically increase the risk for unhealthy weight gain.
 That’s because energy levels tend to taper off after desexing, which can mean that your dog has less motivation to exercise than before.

-- Breed.
-Some breeds, including Cocker Spaniels, Labradors, Cairn Terriers, and Beagles, are at higher risk for obesity than others.
+- Breed: Some breeds, including Cocker Spaniels, Labradors, Cairn Terriers, and Beagles, are at higher risk for obesity than others.

-- Age.
-Some dogs still act like puppies well into their golden years, but most tend to settle down as they get older.
+- Age: Some dogs still act like puppies well into their golden years, but most tend to settle down as they get older.
 Keeping senior dogs active and on a healthy diet can help them live out their last years more comfortably.

 Even if your dog falls into one of these categories, their unique personality and biology may act as protective factors against unhealthy weight gain.
 Your actions can also have a huge impact on your dog’s overall health.
-Let’s take a look at what you can do to make sure your pup is at a healthy weight.

-Your dog is overweight, what now?
+Your dog is overweight…what now?

 #1: Talk to your vet

-#2: Rethink your dog’s meal plan
+#2: Review your dog’s meal plan

 - Stick with the freshest ingredients available.
 All-natural, locally sourced proteins, veggies and grains are exactly what your doggo needs to be healthy and active.
 Fill up their bowl with high quality natural dog food so that you can steer clear of unhealthy fillers and additives.